yallop/effects-bibliography/README.md

   ### 2016

-  * **Compilation of Effect Handlers and their Applications in Concurrency** (MSc Dissertation, University of Edinburgh)
+  * **Compilation of Effect Handlers and their Applications in Concurrency** (MSc Dissertation, The University of Edinburgh)
     by Daniel Hillerström
     ([pdf](https://www.dhil.net/research/papers/thesis2016.pdf))